SECAM: Implementation

-European efforts during the 1980–90s toward the creation of a unified analogue standard, resulting in the MAC standards, still used the sequential color transmission idea of SECAM, with only one of time-compressed U and V components being transmitted on a given line.
+European efforts during the 1980–90s toward the creation of a unified analogue standard, resulting in the MAC standards, still used the sequential colour transmission idea of SECAM, with only one of time-compressed U and V components being transmitted on a given line.
 The D2-MAC standard enjoyed some short real market deployment, particularly in northern European countries.
 To some extent, this idea is still present in 4:2:0 digital sampling format, which is used by most digital video media available to the public.
-In this case, however, color resolution is halved in both horizontal and vertical directions thus yielding a more symmetrical behavior.
+In this case, however, colour resolution is halved in both horizontal and vertical directions thus yielding a more symmetrical behavior.

 Decline

 With the fall of communism and following a period when multi-standard TV sets became common in the early 2000s, many Central and Eastern European countries decided to switch to the West German-developed PAL system.
 Yet SECAM remained in use in Russia, Belarus, and the French-speaking African countries.
 In the late 2000s, SECAM started a process of being phased out and replaced by DVB.

 Unlike some other manufacturers, the company where SECAM was invented, Technicolor (known as Thomson until 2010), still sold television sets worldwide under different brands until the company sold its Trademark Licensing operations in 2022; this may be due in part to the legacy of SECAM.
 Thomson bought the company that developed PAL, Telefunken, and even co-owned the RCA brand – RCA being the creator of NTSC.
 Thomson also co-authored the ATSC standards which are used for American high-definition television.